-How many of you start your day with a cup of coffee?
-Ok, now, how many different coffee makers do you have?
-If you love your coffee, like me, you probably have three to four different coffee machines in your kitchen.
+Ok, be honest here.
+How many different coffee makers do you have?
+If you love your coffee, like me, you probably have three or four different coffee machines in your kitchen.
 And for good reason.

-Just the other day, I noticed the glass on my Bodum Cafetiere was cracked.
-Seriously?
-Yep.
+Just the other day, I cracked the carafe on my trusty Bodum French Press.
+Serious bummer.
 The Bodem carafe was cracked from top to bottom.
-Massive bummer!
 It was really annoying, because I was looking forward to my morning French press coffee ritual.
-It probably cracked in the drying rack with other dishes.
-Mind you, I always hand wash it, and probably put other things near it or on top of it.
-I’ve had that Bodum 4 cup coffee maker for nearly 10 years!
-So what did I do?
+That was the first thing I bought after I moved to France and I’ve had that Bodum 4 cup coffee maker for nearly 10 years!

 Any rate, I now have the conundrum of which coffee machine to buy.
 I definitely want a new French Press coffee maker, but I’m not sure if I want to go back to the original large French press Bodem coffee maker or another top rated small French Press coffee maker.